hyperium/hyperium.github.io/_stable/server/middleware.md

 layout: guide
 ---

-As [Upgrade](upgrading) mentioned, hyper v1 does not depend on tower for the `Service` trait.
+As [Upgrade][upgrading] mentioned, hyper v1 does not depend on tower for the `Service` trait.
 When we want to add tower-like middleware, there are 2 kinds of approach to make it.

-Let's create a Logger middleware in [hello-world server](hello-world) for instance:
+Let's create a Logger middleware in [hello-world server][hello-world] for instance:

 Add tower dependency first